linea-it/occultation-hs/userdocs/pages/tutorial/tutorial.rst

 Chords
 ^^^^^^

-The first step into fitting the Ellipse is setting the chords that will set its parameters.
+The first step in fitting the Ellipse is setting the chords that will set its parameters.
 A chord is nothing more than a light curve projected into the sky plane.
-For the projection we need to associate the light curve with its observer, in this way, the geometry is set.
-There may be a shift in time needed if the observation has some note to it.
-If nothing is abnormal you can ignore this field.
-For organization purposes you can set the chord color from the hue.
+We need to associate the light curve with its observer for the projection.
+In this way, the geometry is set.
+There may be a shift in the time needed if the observation has some notes.
+If nothing is abnormal, you can ignore this field.
+For organization purposes, you can set the chord color from the hue.

 We can now plot the ellipse.